Matsemann/Declaraoids/README.md

 ## What?

-Using the power of [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to give you declarative programming on steroids.
+Using the power of [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to give you declarative programming <strike>taken too far</strike> on steroids.

 Given,